kelu124/echomods/include/UniBoard.md

 ## Pulser (ex tobo board)

-* Unipolar, only with Pon and Poff
+* Unipolar, only with Pon and Poff (routed to 2x20 Raspberry header)
 * Jumper: route pulse either to SMA or to "artificial" piezo   (see RLC) that can stand the pulses.
+  * RLC : see for example http://www.brl.uiuc.edu/Downloads/bigelow/APPENDIX%20C.PDF

 ## Other

-* One 6x2 header for add-ons (Pon, Poff, 5V, 3.3V, Gain, TGC, GND, SDA, SCL, 3V, PWM, Tracker).
+* One 6x2 header for add-ons (Pon, Poff, 5V, 3.3V, Gain, Touch Interrupt, TGC, GND, SDA, SCL, PWM, Tracker).
 Silkscreen for the different items
+* Leds on the 3.3V line and 5V line

 ## Capa touch